-This Notice explains how Goldsmiths, through its Development & Alumni Office (DAO) and other departments, will collect and use your personal data for alumni and development activities.
-It should be read alongside the general information available from our website on how we process personal data:
+This notice explains how Goldsmiths through its Development and Alumni Office (DAO) and other departments, will collect and use your personal data for alumni and development activities.

 The data processed may include:

 - your name, title, gender and date of birth

 - contact details (address, email addresses, phone numbers and social media presence)

 - education history from your time at Goldsmiths and qualifications achieved at other institutions